On the Execution of Shahla Jahed

 They conveniently left out the part about a person who kills another is not “like one who has killed all of mankind” if the murder is in retaliation for a previous murder or a real or perceived wrong done to Allah or His Messenger i.e. corruption of the land.

 5:32 For that reason, We decreed for the Children of Israel that whoever kills a soul, not in retaliation for a soul or corruption in the land, is like one who has killed the whole of mankind; and whoever saves a life is like one who saves the lives all of mankind.
 Our Messengers came to them with the clear proofs; but afterwards many of them continued to commit excesses in the land.

-Retaliation-in-kind being a central concepts in Islam, it is therefore only reasonable that the Prophet would remind the faithful of this edict in his farewell sermon, his last sermon, during which God's Messenger summarized all the basic beliefs of Islam and all the duties of a Muslim.
+Retaliation-in-kind being a central concepts in Islam, it is therefore only reasonable that Muhammad would remind the faithful of this edict in his farewell sermon, his last sermon, during which he summarized all the basic beliefs of Islam and all the duties of a Muslim.

 And intentional murder shall be punished according to talion law; where the murderess intention is not clear and the victim is killed using a club or a stone it will cost the perpetrator one hundred camels* as blood money.
 Whoever demands more is a man from the time of ignorance.